 - Cost Effective: No additional data or cellular plans required

-* All horizontal accuracy specifications are based on repeatable in-field performance 95% of the time.
+* All horizontal accuracy specifications are based on in-field performance 95% of the time.

 ** Receiver convergence time varies based on GNSS constellation health, level of multipath, and proximity to obstructions such as large trees and buildings.

-When turned on, the receiver tracks the RTX (L-band) satellite as well as every satellite in its field of view from the GPS, GLONASS and QZSS satellite constellations.
-From the L-band satellite, you will receive the RTX correction stream which allows you to calculate your position.
+When turned on, your receiver tracks the Trimble RTX (L-band) satellite as well as every other satellite in its field of view (including GPS, GLONASS and QZSS).
+From the L-band satellite, you will receive the Trimble RTX correction stream that allows you to calculate your position in real time.